Quickstart Guide, part 2: specifying and simulating a structured compartmental model

 files for single stratum and multi-strata models is that multi-strata

-models will have multiple required_partitions
+models will have multiple required_partitions.
+It’s also

-worth noting that the null_partition
+worth noting that the null_partition entry defines what

-should be entered in whichever of the from_to_partition
+should be entered in whichever of the from_to_partition,

-and to_from_partition
+from_flow_partition and to_from_partition

-isn’t being used in the flows.csv
+isn’t being used in the flows.csv file.

 sir_vax = Compartmental(sir_vax_dir)